One of the things that most IT leaders agree on, is the slow adoption of the public cloud. Our own survey also confirms that.

 Privacy – take one

 Cloud providers address this with encryption and prevent their own employees from accessing the data of their clients stored in their data centers.
-But it still leaves many decision makers not really convinced and preferring their local infrastructures.
+But it still leaves many decision makers not really convinced and preferring their local infrastructures to cloud environments.

 Recently, even government agencies have loosened up regulations and have allowed the storing of very sensitive data in other countries, in order to ease up the cloud migration.

-There are also certifications, as a result of independent audits, for cloud providers (GDPR and more) which allow the clouds to be used even by government institutions and the financial sector.
+There are also certifications, as a result of independent audits, for cloud providers (GDPR and more) which allow the cloud environments to be used even by government institutions and the financial sector.

 Author’s picture of a waterfall in Iceland